layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 44.625n senna.
 The genus *Senna* contains various plants native to the Old and New World tropics that have laxative effects.

 45.629 Lion.
-Grainger uses Lion to refer to the zodiac sign Leo (23 July-22 August), elicited to describe the heat of these months.
+Refers to Leo, the fifth sign of the Zodiac; it enters the sun in mid-July and exits in mid-August.

-46.642 zumbadore.
-Literally, humming or buzzing.
-As Grainger explains in his note, he is referring here to the Andean condor (*Vultur gryphus*).
+46.642 zumbadores.
+Buzzer (Spanish).
+As Grainger explains in his note, he is referring to the Andean condor (*Vultur gryphus*).